geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 where we have used the property $$\boldsymbol{\Phi_w}^\dagger = \boldsymbol{\Phi_w}^\dagger \boldsymbol{\Phi_w}\boldsymbol{\Phi_w}^\dagger$$
 of the Moore-Penrose pseudoinverse.

-For a general purpose nonlinear minimizer we typically have to supply $$R_{WLS}$$ and its gradient, maybe additionally the Hessian if we feel particularly adventurous.
+For a general purpose nonlinear minimizer, we typically have to supply $$R_{WLS}$$ and its gradient, maybe additionally the Hessian if we feel particularly adventurous.
-The gradient is very simple to calculate,since it does not require the projection matrix or its decomposition explicitly.
+The gradient is very simple to calculate, since it does not require the projection matrix or its decomposition explicitly.
 I say explicitly because we will still need to solve the linear system to obtain $$\boldsymbol{\hat{c}}$$, but we might use a linear algebra library that hides that complexity from us.